Joliet Junior College maintains an open-door admissions policy; applicants are eligible for admission if they are one of the following:

 New Student Orientation

-All new full-time students or those planning on taking a mathematics, English, philosophy, natural sciences or world language courses must take the ACT COMPASS Placement Test.
+All new full-time students or those planning on taking a mathematics, English, philosophy, natural sciences or world language courses must take the Placement Testing.
 Other courses and programs may also require this test; please see a counselor or academic program adviser.

-- Students must fill out an online application before completing the ACT COMPASS Placement Test at www.jjc.edu/info/admissions.
+- Students must fill out an online application before completing the Placement Test at www.jjc.edu/info/admissions.

 - Students must bring a photo ID and may bring a calculator (nothing greater than a TI-86).

-- JJC students, who must take courses with ACT COMPASS Testing prerequisite and who have accumulated 12 or more credit hours must take the ACT COMPASS Placement Test.
+- JJC students, who must take courses with Placement Testing prerequisite and who have accumulated 12 or more credit hours must take the Placement Test.

-The ACT COMPASS Placement Test is offered in the Academic Skills Center at Main Campus (Campus Center room A-1137), the Romeoville Campus Learning Resource Center, the Morris Education Center, the City Center Campus, and the Frankfort Education Center (seasonally).
+The Placement Test is offered in the Academic Skills Center at Main Campus (Campus Center room A-1137), the Romeoville Campus Learning Resource Center, the Morris Education Center, the City Center Campus, and the Frankfort Education Center (seasonally).
 Visit www.jjc.edu/info/academic-skills for more information.
-Testing can take one-and-a-half to three hours depending on sections taken.
-Students who wish to review for the ACT COMPASS Placement Test should call the Academic Skills Center.
+Testing times may vary depending on sections taken.
+Students who wish to review for the Placement Test should call the Tutoring and Learning Center.
 Review materials are also posted at www.jjc.edu/info/compass.

 To obtain information regarding test dates, times and locations, call: